Ziqi-Li/FastGWR/README.md

 -constant: Adding a constant column vector of 1 to the design matrix.
 -bw 1000: Pre-defined bandwidth parameter.
 If missing, it will (golden-section) search for the optimal bandwidth and use that to fit GWR model.
 -minbw 45: Lower bound in golden-section search.
+-mgwr: fitting an MGWR model.
+-chunks: #of chunks for MGWR computation (set a large number for reducing memory footprint).
 ```

 The input needs to be prepared in this order: